syndesisio/syndesis.io/content/quickstart.md

     -p GITHUB_OAUTH_CLIENT_SECRET=${GITHUB_CLIENT_SECRET}
 ```

 Wait until all pods are running.
-You can either use OpenShift intrinsic watch feature for a line-by-line update
+You can either use OpenShift's intrinsic watch feature for a line-by-line update

 ```bash
 $ oc get pods -w